 Skilled Health Professionals holding temporary work visas in Australia

-Possible pathways could include an expanded use of the Global Talent Visa Program.
+Possible pathways could include expanded use of the Global Talent Visa Program.
 The Global Talent Program uses a Distinguished Talent Visa generally available only to persons with an exceptional record of achievement and recognition in their field however it is flexible enough to be extended to support Australia’s skill needs where the demand for skilled health professionals continues into the future.
 There are 5000 visas made available in the current program year.

 Speak With An Accredited Immigration Law Specialist